-c) Model Development
+c) Model Development 8

 The conceptual model for the ATM service can be represented as shown below.
 Customers arrive at the service system at random points in time to seek service also in a random manner.
 The service system operates in such a manner that for each arrival, if both ATMs are busy then the customer enters a queue; else the arriving customer immediately enters service.
 As customers depart, one or both ATMs becomes idle, else a customer is selected from the queue to enter service.
-This will be modelled by using computer simulation of Arena.
+This will be modelled by using computer simulation of Arena. the time customer takes to do transaction in ATM, is also random.